corasan/eas-env/README.md

 ## Usage

-By default the program will run in the `default` profile in your `eas.json`.
+By default, the program will use the `default` profile in your `eas.json`.
 You can specify a different environment by passing the profile as an argument.
-Note that this needs to be run in the root of your project.
+Note that this needs to be run in the root of your project and you will need to add your environment variables to the EAS profile.

 ```bash
 eas-env